 As with any sort of repair or restoration work, it helps to understand how and why the house was built the way it was, so that we can do our best to return it to either its original condition, or something that will work for us without damaging the structure.
 I have just finished reading Andy Jenners "The Building of the Queensland House".

 I bought it for Pete originally, expecting a manual or a step-by-step guide to renovating a Queenslander.
 A book like that would have been pretty boring, so I'm glad that Andy chose to write it as a narrative.
 He follows at group of builders in the early 1900s building a Queenslander in the inner-city Brisbane suburb of Red Hill.
 Starting from surveying the property, he details every step of building the house, complete with historical context.
 You are virtually transported to the early days of Brisbane, back when Red Hill was the edge of the city!

 The last few chapters of the book, after the house is finished, discuss renovation and maintenance of a Queenslander.
 Having followed how the builders put the house together, and the reasons for each step, it was much easier to understand how to maintain the house appropriately.
 It has made me think twice about using water based paint (referred to by Andy as "plastic paint") on the exterior of the house.
 And I'm wondering how to treat our soft pine floors, as lovely as they look, they were never meant to be exposed.

 |renovation is very boring for Taz|

-Andy is an experienced builder by trade and share is knowledge of historical and modern-day building techniques.
+Andy is an experienced builder by trade and shares his knowledge of historical and modern-day building techniques.
 The house was apparently a real house that he renovated in Red Hill, but has since been demolished.
-Disappointed as I was thinking of trying to find it.
+Disappointing as I was thinking of trying to find it!

 If you want to know more about the Queensland house, try this radio podcast.

-And what are we up to with our little Queenslander?
+And what are we up to with our little Queenslander house?